 Owning a business is a dream for many but the question of starting a business while on disability brings much uncertainty.
-While there is a general belief that disability benefits will be eliminated upon starting a business, there are several considerations to take into account.
+While there is a general belief that disability benefits will be eliminated upon starting a business, that is not always the case.

 Fortunately, the rules for starting a business while collecting Social Security Disability Insurance (SSDI) encourage people with disabilities receiving benefits to become self-sufficient.
 The Social Security Administration (SSA) allows recipients to test their ability to work or start a small business.
 The SSA has rules in place to allow people to continue receiving benefits should the business not be successful.
 These rules called work incentive rules, encourage recipients to become self-sufficient without fear of losing benefits.

 The Trial Work Period (TWP) allows someone receiving disability benefits to test their ability to either work or start a business.
 Under these rules, money can be earned 9 months over a rolling 60 month period without losing benefits.

 During the TWP, recipients can earn any amount of self-employment earnings and the SSA will still send the full SSDI payment.
 Each month counts separately and they do not have to be consecutive.
 Any month the recipient earns more than the Trial Work Level (TWL) during the rolling 60 month period counts toward the TWP.